 Surrounded By Order and Chaos

-I became more familiar with our retreat center’s 310 acres, which inspired and comforted me with their beauty, their natural order harmoniously coexisting with chaos.
+I became more familiar with Clear Sky Meditation Retreat Center’s 310 acres, which inspired and comforted me with their beauty, their natural order harmoniously coexisting with chaos.
 It reminded me of my life, on a good day.
 When a scene was particularly breathtaking, I felt compelled to take a photo (with my smartphone, which I also used for a meditation chime, alarm clock, and journal), to share with others later.

 I’d never before seen—or perhaps noticed—the delight of snowflake crystals refracting sunlight as they flutter down.
 I tried to record the incredible still grace of thick snow on branches in a forest glade, with the earth’s white blanket parted with the memory of a deer’s passing.
 Now the photos look a little common.
 Was it the poor light?
 The camera?
 Or was it that my heart and mind were in a state of beauty and thus in that moment everything glowed with beauty?

 Deer and elk looked at me as much as I looked at them, while coyotes stayed out of sight.
 We all used one another’s footsteps to navigate the deep snow more easily.
 A cougar’s paw prints nearly as big as my hand sparked reflections on physical strength, intelligence and niches in the food chain, sustainability and competition for land.

 Aha!
 It was then I caught my mind doing its standard thing rather than the mind and heart training I’d undertaken for the month.
 So I went back to my mantras and visualization.